sonic-pi-net/sonic-pi/BUILD-MAC.md

 and to run
 2. Prepare the build by running some command scripts
 3. Build Sonic Pi using `cmake`
-4. Start your new Sonic Pi using your newly built executable
+4. Start your new Sonic Pi using your newly built app

 ### Notes